DB Class VT 11.5: History

 From 1963 a second series of these trains were sold to the Danish State Railways (DSB) for use as national express trains (lyntog, meaning 'lightning trains').
 This was a modified version which could be separated into two independent units and loaded onto the Great Belt ferries, and a total of 5 1/2 whole or 11 half units were sold.
 It was given the designation "litra MA", ranging from MA 460 to 470.
 In 1984 the trains were painted in a silvery color, which resulted in the nickname "Sølvpilen" (Silver arrow).
-Another affectionate nickname was "Flyvende Støvle" (Flying Boot).
+Another affectionate nickname was "Flyvende Støvle" (Flying Boot) or "Staniolekspressen" (the Tinfoil express).
 In 1990 these trains were phased out from Danish service and donated to a Polish railway (first private in Poland - Lubuska Kolej Regionalna Spółka z o.o.).
 After collapse of that private railway (1994), all these trains were scrapped.
 One half unit (The MA 460) was not donated to the Polish railway, but given to the Danish Railway Museum, where it still remains operating as a museum train.